gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-This is used to update the vote and the actions can be upvote or downvote.
+Use this API to update a vote with a new action, i.e. either an upvote or a downvote.

 *Success Response:*

-ok
+Success.

 Schema: `UpdateResponse`